 Address: 1265 Snelling Ave N, St Paul, MN 55108

 There are tons of things to do at the Minnesota State Fair, featuring all things summery.
-Amazing food (much of it fried and on a stick), drinks (beer and lemonade), countless souvenirs to buy, livestock, rodeos, live acts, live music, fairground rides, and tons of other things to see and do, including the famous Minnesota State Fair Lottery.
+Amazing food (much of it fried and on a stick), drinks (beer and lemonade), countless souvenirs to buy, livestock, rodeos, live acts, live music, and fairground rides.

-The Minnesota State Fair is an institution – there are many things to do here, and you cannot miss it.
-From baby rabbits to bullfighters and bacon on a stick, everything is bigger at the state fair.
-You will see things here that you won’t find anywhere else in Minnesota (or the rest of the U.S.) – unless it’s located on a farm or some regional fair, which isn’t the same as The State Fair.
+The Minnesota State Fair is an institution with an incredible atmosphere – there are many things to do here, and you cannot miss it.
+Everything is bigger at the state fair, from baby rabbits to bullfighters and bacon on a stick.
+You will see things here that you won’t find anywhere else.

 20. Go “Up North” to Brainerd

 Do as the locals do, right?
-If you’re a Minnesotan, you know the lingo of “going up North.”
+If you’re a Minnesotan, you know the terminology of “going up North.”
 Brainerd is a staple for the Minnesota Northwoods and cabin life.
-There are hundreds of lakes and small towns surrounding the greater Brainerd area with towns like Nisswa and Walker, located a bit further north.
+Hundreds of lakes and small towns are located near Brainerd, with towns like Nisswa and Walker, located a bit further north.

 The Brainerd area is extremely popular for relaxing summer breaks and family vacations.
 Love fishing?
 Hiking?
 Swimming?
 Boating?
 Sunbathing?
 Eating like a king?
 Yeah, this is the place for you.
 And don’t get me started on the golf!